ScherwinBidar/ScherwinBidar/README.md

 - 👋 Hi, I’m @ScherwinBidar, a Computer Science Student & Neu Fische Bootcamp member
 - 👀 I’m interested in following Programming Languages: Javascript, HTML, CSS & Python
-- 🌱 I’m interested in Full Stack Web Development & Ethical Hacking
+- 🌱 I’m interested in Full Stack Web Development
-- 💞️ I’m looking to collaborate on Web Development & Cybersecurity Projects
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 You can reach me with that : scherwin1992@outlook.de